Should we use "sudo" for day-to-day activities?

 - that proper firewall rules and protection techniques were used to secure the machine, and

-- that the operator is security-minded and does everything they can to ensure integrity and security of their machine and software installed on it.
+- that the operator is security-minded person and does everything they can to ensure integrity and security of their machine and software installed on it.

 I would be really happy to answer any question in regard to this article and provide any possible help in making our everyday system level activities more secure, so do not hesitate to comment or contact me.